 There wasn’t a single privatization during Sarkozy’s presidency.
-The retirement age was raised from sixty to sixty-two years of age, despite weeks of protests from left wing parties and trade unions, while other European nations are contemplating raising the pension age to sixty-seven, sixty-eight or higher.
+The retirement age was raised from sixty to 62 years of age, despite weeks of protests from left-wing parties and trade unions, while other European nations are contemplating raising the pension age to 67, 68 or higher.

 Government spending only increased when fiscal stimulus measures were enacted in response to the 2008 financial panic.
 France remains the top recipient of Europe’s market distorting agricultural subsidies.
 Price controls are in place for a number of products and services.
 French labor laws are notoriously rigid and discouraging companies from hiring.

 After his election in 2007, Sarkozy announced, “The French have chosen to break with the ideas, habits and behavior of the past.
 I will restore the value of work, authority, merit and respect for the nation.”
 He hasn’t.
 Indeed, he is uttering the very same promises while the French economy remains in the lurch.